 Innovation and technology will always lead the way as the current generation of home and business owners want to have the facility to access more at their fingertips than ever before.
 Mihir Sanganee, design director, Excel Engineering & Contracting Co, said: “Imagine custom interiors with automation systems controlled by Alexa, fabrics from Turkey, artefacts from India and your kitchen from Germany.
 All of this is now allowing the international demand to grow by making it accessible to the masses.”

-The top sectors that are ranked to remain bullish in 2019 are hospitality, healthcare, realestate and corporate offices.
+The top sectors that are ranked to remain bullish in 2019 are hospitality, healthcare, real estate and corporate offices.
 “On a more local front, Emirati clients are building their homes, investors developing properties for themselves or rentals in gated communities for real estate purposes.
-Further F&B and retail sector is ever evolving – new established brands from across the globe now want to create experiences and establish their foothold in the UAE.
+Further F&B and retail sector are ever evolving – newly established brands from across the globe now want to create experiences and establish their foothold in the UAE.
 This becomes an aspiration to local entrepreneurs now developing home grown brands locally competing at the very top,” added Sanganee.

 The UAE has always been a promoter of new trends in interior design and it is interesting to see that more and more people have started believing in the interior designer companies, said Kamal Mangla, managing director, Turnkey Interior Decoration.

 “Whenever a good design meets innovation, the results are exciting and transformative.
 Innovation and technology have brought a lot of positive changes to the interior industry.
-Studio time has reduced with the latest innovations in digital world.
-There were time when we used to manual draft drawings to computer aided designs, to 3 dimensional visuals to walk through and now virtual reality.
+Studio time has reduced with the latest innovations in the digital world.
+There were times when we used manual draft drawings to computer aided designs, to 3 dimensional visuals to walk through, and now virtual reality.
 This has improved the communication between client and designers.
-Execution pace has improved with the latest technologies, machinery and materials.
-The digital world has made the client more read and learned which has made the decision making easier.
-Interface of IT with construction has changed the way of doing interiors.
+The execution pace has improved with the latest technologies, machinery, and materials.
+The digital world has made the client more read and learned which has made decision making easier.
+The interface of IT with construction has changed the way of doing interiors.
 It saves power and simplifies daily tasks using technology.
 With seamless integration of technology, today’s smart home has the ability to run itself.
 The smart home offers enormous versatility, flexibility and design options.
 It’s truly exciting.”